 She carefully applies her makeup until her freckles are covered and her hazel eyes look even more vibrant.
 Satisfied with the result, she heads into the bedroom, opens the closet, and shifts through the clothes hanging on her side—which admittedly is about two thirds of the closet compared to Rachel's meager third.
 This was another one of those things that they'd had to compromise on when they'd moved in together—and really, Quinn's much larger wardrobe is almost a job requirement, or it was until a few months ago.
 Maybe she should think about downsizing a little now that she doesn't need to be seen every day at the office.
 Of course, Rachel seems perfectly fine keeping some of her clothes in the guest room closet, so Quinn is certain that there's really no hurry to start a Goodwill bag or anything.

 The car jerks into motion, and Quinn takes a deep breath, digging her nails into the seat.
 She's lived in New York for more than four years and visited regularly for the four before that, and she still hates riding in taxis.
 It took her a while to get comfortable with cars in general after her accident, but New York cabbies are their own special brand of horrifying.
 On the plus side, he does manage to get her to 51st and Broadway in exactly ten minutes.
 She hands over the fare, stepping out of the car and onto the sidewalk.
 The block is crowded with the usual tourists and a few native New Yorkers, and Quinn can hear the music from inside Ellen's Stardust Diner.
-But the area right in front of the Winter Garden is nearly desolate compared to what it used to be when Mamma Mia was still playing, or what it certainly will be tomorrow evening, when a line of eager theater-goers will be standing outside, picking up their tickets at the box office, and waiting for the doors to open.
+But the area right in front of the Winter Garden is nearly desolate compared to what it used to be before its last musical had closed, or what it certainly will be tomorrow evening, when a line of eager theater-goers will be standing outside, picking up their tickets at the box office, and waiting for the doors to open.